metonics/Smart-City-Real-Time-Big-Data-Analytics/README.md

       predictions and insert data into the cassandra database

 ##### SvmClassifier.py
       Contains code to build a Support Vector Machine.
-This will take in positive and negative haze and fog historical data, to train the SVM.This code will produce pickle   files derived from the 3 csv files and will be supplied to Apache Storm to be able to help improve the accuracy and train the data to further on predict the fog and haze.
+This will take in positive and negative haze and fog historical data, to train the SVM.This code will produce pickle         files derived from the 3 csv files and will be supplied to Apache Storm to be able to help improve the accuracy and train the data to further on predict the fog and
+      haze.
+The code relies on two major functions to derive the pickle files; svmTrain() and svc() function.In the svmTrain() we can see the function looping through the the data and adding data to respective fog and haze lists.
+These lists are then used in conjunction with the svm.svc function to train the svm and to create pickle files with suited parameters to provide atmost accuracy in prediction.

   ***#####BRIEF EXPLANATION OF CODE SHRUTHI#####***